 The coil current and therefore the level of magnetic field, will fall by this same amount.
 A corresponding increase in drive voltage will therefore be required to generate the necessary magnetic field to operate the reed switch.

 MAGNETIC SCREENING IS ABSOLUTELY ESSENTIAL FOR SMALL REED RELAYS.

 Relay operating coils are commonly wound on bobbins.
 The great majority of Pickering relays are manufactured with self supporting coils, thus avoiding the space required for these bobbins.
-In the case of the smaller relays types, this gives around 50 percent more room for the coil winding, allowing the use of less sensitive reed switches with their inherent advantages of higher operating and restoring forces.
+In the case of the smaller relay types, this gives around 50 percent more room for the coil winding, allowing the use of less sensitive reed switches with their inherent advantages of higher operating and restoring forces.
 In some ranges, this technique allows Pickering to achieve extremely high coil resistance figures.

 Pickering relays feature the very highest quality ‘instrumentation grade’ reed switches to meet the exacting demands and long life required of today’s equipment manufacturers.

-Pickering relays are 100 percent tested for all operating parameters including, operate and release voltages, operate, release and contact bounce times, contact resistance, contact resistance stability and insulation resistance.
+Pickering relays are 100 percent tested for all operating parameters including, operate and release voltages, operate, release and contact bounce times, contact resistance, contact resistance stability, and insulation resistance.

 Pickering has created a short animation to further explain how they uniquely construct reed relays.